How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Step 3: Connect Zendesk and Azure DevOps

-Now that Exalate is installed on both platforms, you can create a connection between them.
+Now that you have Exalate on both platforms, you can create a connection between them.
 You can do this from either side.
 I’ll use Zendesk in this guide.

 Initiate a Zendesk Azure DevOps sync